tamarin-prover/tamarin-prover/src/009_advanced-features.md

 `C`:
 : is like 'c' but without delaying loop breakers.

 `i`:
 : is a ranking developed to be well-suited to injective stateful protocols.
   The priority of goals is similar to the 'S' ranking, but instead of a strict priority hierarchy, the fact, action, and knowledge goals are considered equal priority and solved by their age.
-This is useful for stateful protocols with an unbounded number of runs, in which typically solving a fact goal could always create a new fact goal for the previous run.
-In the 'S' ranking, this new fact goal would always be prioritized ahead of any action or knowledge goal, preventing termination.
+This is useful for stateful protocols with an unbounded number of runs, in which for example solving a fact goal may create a new fact goal for the previous protocol run.
+This ranking will prioritize existing fact, action, and knowledge goals before following up on the fact goal of that previous run.
+In contrast the 'S' ranking would prioritize this new fact goal ahead of any existing action or knowledge goal, although solving the new goal may create yet another earlier fact goal and so on, preventing termination.

 If several rankings are given for the heuristic flag, then they are employed in a round-robin fashion depending on the proof-depth.
 For example, a flag